 Eat a healthy, balanced diet, rich in fruits, vegetables and lean protein

-Consider anti-inflammatory foods such as salmon or brown rice – to find out more about inflammatory foods visit the Diet page on our website
+Consider anti-inflammatory foods such as salmon or brown rice, and to find out more about inflammatory foods visit the Diet page

 TAKING A BREAK

-Chronic condition such as yours can reduce energy levels – frequent breaks and rest periods are an important way to fight fatigue
+Chronic conditions such as yours can reduce energy levels13 – frequent breaks and rest periods are an important way to fight fatigue

-Spread activities throughout the day and plan more strenuous tasks for times when there is usually more energy
+Spread activities throughout the day and plan more strenuous tasks for times when you usually have more energy

-Ask family members or friends to help around the house, or consider hiring a housecleaner to come to the home
+Ask family members or friends to help around the house, or consider hiring a housecleaner to come to the house

 Speak to your doctor about other ways that fatigue can be managed if you are struggling